bcgov/von-connector/README.md

 cd von-connector
 ```

-Now you can build the Dockerfile into an image which we will use to run containers (this process can take a few minutes):
+Now you can build the Dockerfile into an image which we will use to run containers (this process will take several minutes):

 ```bash
 ./manage build